Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Magnetized BPS baryonic layers

-Since the baryonic desity is a total derivative, the baryonic charge depends only on the boundary conditions of $u$ and $H$, as expected.
+Since the latter is a total derivative, the baryonic charge only depends on the boundary conditions of $u$ and $H$, as expected.
 The choice of these boundary conditions will be discussed later.
+It is worth emphasizing here that (being the configurations of interest static and purely magnetic) the corresponding field equations are obtained by minimizing the energy, which is equivalent to considering the energy density as a Lagrangian.
+On the other hand, in the case in which the isospin chemical potential is taken into account, one should minimize the free energy instead.